 When I’m not nerding out on Chicago history here at Chicago Detours, I have a second job life-guarding at what I think is one of the most surreal places on the north side of Chicago – the private pools of the Carl Sandburg Village.
 This complex, located in the Old Town neighborhood consists of 9 high rises and townhouses.
 Sandburg Village has more than 2,600 condo units and 8,000 residents.
+Our tour busses sometimes cruise past on the Chicago Highlights Detour 101 Bus Tour.
 After two summers at Sandburg, I’ve discovered there’s more than meets the eye in quaint and classy Old Town.

 Walk through the neighborhood of Old Town today and you will have a charming experience of boutiques, bistros, and historic homes on picturesque streets.
 The signature wrought iron gate south of North Avenue on Wells Street welcomes you to a neighborhood known for its upscale sophistication and cozy, historic feel.
 Ask what to do for fun in Old Town and its residents, typically older and middle to upper class, will proudly suggest notorious Chicago entertainment venues such as hilarious The Second City, the respected Steppenwolf, or the eclectic Royal George Theater for an evening of comedy or drama.